Product: Rodan and Fields

 So, according to Wikipedia...
 Rodan and Fields is not a pyramid "scheme".
 They are a reputable company and they operate within the guidelines set out by the Federal Trade Commission's Amway decision.

-Having said that, although not legally a pyramid scheme, as mentiioned a moment ago... whether you consider Rodan + Fields a pyramid depends on your opinion.
+Having said that, although not legally a pyramid scheme, as mentiioned a moment ago... whether you consider Rodan + Fields a pyramid depends on your opinion of pyramid schemes.
 They are definitely structured as a pyramid with uplines and downlines... and that's where the big money is.
 So, you can be the judge. .

 Is Rodan + Fields A Scam?